JSGrondin/Into-to-ML---Titanic-Kaggle-Project/README.md

-# K1-Titanic
+# Intro to DS and ML (Kaggle: Titanic)
 Kaggle: Titanic Machine Learning from Disaster https://www.kaggle.com/c/titanic
-This is my first git repository to learn Data Science and ML.
-As a first project I'm tackling the a Kaggle dataset which contains Titanic's passengers data.
+This is my first git repository to learn Data Science (DS) and Machine Learning (ML).
+As a first project I'm tackling the Kaggle dataset which contains Titanic's passengers data.